One Million Moms Freaking Out Over 'Roseanne' Reboot's Gender-Fluid Kid

 Unfortunately, the age of Roseanne’s grandchildren may attract young viewers, so the victims of this outrageous program are the young cast members, not to mention any child who views the show.
 The sexualization and moral corruption of these children is child exploitation at its worst.
 No child should be introduced to the experience of mental disorders.

-“Roseanne” will return to ABC in 2018 with the entire original cast, plus a few new characters, including David and Darlene’s kids: Harris, a teenage girl, and 9-year-old Mark.
+“Roseanne” will return to ABC in 2018 with all the main members of the original cast, plus a few new characters, including David and Darlene’s kids: Harris, a teenage girl, and 9-year-old Mark.

 In late June, a source familiar with the reboot told industry news site Showbiz411 that a casting call for Mark said that the character would be “gender creative” and looked for actors who could be “sensitive and effeminate” and display “qualities of both young female and male traits.”

-Note: CORRECTION: An earlier version of this story incorrectly identified “Roseanne” as the first show to air a lesbian kiss on network TV.
-It was a controversial kiss, but the first kiss between two women on TV is believed to be between actresses Michelle Greene and Amanda Donohoe on a 1991 episode of “L.A.
-Law.”